Ella Hunt: Career

 Beginning as a child actress, Hunt appeared in the 2011 film Intruders, the 2012 film Les Misérables, and the 2014 independent film Robot Overlords.
 She made her television debut at 18 in 2016 as Ellie Marsden alongside Daisy Edgar-Jones as her twin Olivia in the ITV series Cold Feet.

 Hunt starred as Anna Shepherd in the 2018 film Anna and the Apocalypse, which earned her a Scottish BAFTA nomination as well as an ensemble award at the Toronto After Dark Film Festival.
 She also appeared in the 2019 film Summer Night and starred as Kat Malone in the 2020 film Kat and the Band.
 In 2018, Hunt was cast as Sue Gilbert in the 2019 Apple TV+ period drama Dickinson.

 In April 2020, Hunt released her first single, "Magpie".
 In November 2021, Hunt released the single "Holding On," followed by the EP Triptych a month later.

 Hunt made her professional theatre debut as Alice in the 2022 production of Closer at the Lyric Theatre in Hammersmith alongside Jack Farthing, Sam Troughton, and Nina Toussaint-White.

+Hunt portrayed comedienne Gilda Radner in the 2024 film Saturday Night, a comedy drama based on Saturday Night Live's first broadcast.
+She was cast for Mindy Kaling's Not Suitable for Work as AJ Pascarelli.

 Personal life

 Hunt splits her time between Islington, London and Brooklyn Heights, New York.
 In March 2021, she came out as queer.
-She is now in a relationship with Thomas Bartlett.